Vibronav/video_annotation_tool/README.md

 - Press **'n'** to move to the next video.
 - Press **'esc'** to close the tool.

 3. **Saving Annotations**: Annotations are automatically saved to a JSON file after the user exits the annotation process.
+It will be saved to sepatare folder 'annotations' in the same location as folder with videos

 ## Interface